vedph/gve-doc/model/index.md

 - 🎥 [presentation](https://www.youtube.com/watch?v=6fdIUpomJZw)

-This section provides a conceptual introduction to the digital model of VEdition.
+This section provides a conceptual introduction to the digital model of VEdition, codenamed _Hydra_.